 In accordance with paragraph 1.15 of the Code of Practice, IFCO should have a formal process in place for setting strategy.
-A Statement of Strategy should be adopted for a period of three to five years ahead.
-The statement should be aligned to specific objectives in the Department of Justice and Equality's Statement of Strategy.
-This Statement of Strategy should be aligned with the Department's Statement of Strategy.
+A strategic plan should be adopted for a period of three to five years ahead.
+The plan should be aligned to specific objectives in the Department of Justice and Equality's Statement of Strategy and should be consistent with any Government policies for reform and modernisation of the Public Service, as well as IFCO's statutory responsibilities.